How to Prevent Frost Heaving in Cryogenic Tanks

 However, once the resistance thermometer (RTD) detects that the set temperature has been reached at the desired areas, the RTD will send a signal to the programmable logic controller (PLC) to cease any further heating from the system.

-Vice versa, once the RTD detects that the temperature is below the designated threshold temperature, it will re-energise the heater cable to start the maintenance of the temperature in the cryogenic tank again.
+Likewise, once the RTD detects that the temperature is below the designated threshold temperature, it will re-energise the heater cable to start the maintenance of the temperature in the cryogenic tank again.

 Components of a Frost Heave Prevention System